 And, let me tell you my simple principle.
 If anyone ever creates fear in you, be that person an expert astrologer, a religious authority, a preacher or swami etc., it’s a good time to abandon him or her.
 It is so easy to bank on fears.
 For your own good, if you wish to lead a life of freedom, don’t give anyone the right to instill fear in you.
 In any which way.

-Do you think that the world’s most powerful, richest people, the greatest minds, inventors, philosophers, scientists, entrepreneurs went around consulting astrologers or fortune tellers?
-Please wake up and look within you for all answers.
+Do you think that the world’s richest, most powerful people, the greatest minds, inventors, philosophers, scientists and entrepreneurs went around consulting astrologers or fortune tellers?
+Please wake up and look within yourself for all the answers.
 Take control of your time and act accordingly.
 That’s all that matters at the end of the day.

 P.S.
 Happy Independence Day to fellow Indians at home and overseas.
 Vandē mātaram.

 The post above has given you an understanding of astrology and perhaps answered the most popular question — “Is astrology real?”
 Given the vastness of the field, the questions below offer a deeper look at the workings of different astrological aspects.
 Still wondering how astrology is a real science?
 Dive in!

 How do I generate my birth chart for free?